The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Understanding what is actually changing, and what is not, is where the most consequential decisions about European security for the next generation will be made.

-As examined in Great Power Competition and the New Global Order, the broader context of great power competition defines the strategic environment in which NATO must now function — not as a Cold War relic but as the primary institutional mechanism through which the democratic world organises its collective response to the revisionist challenge Russia and China together represent.
+As analyzed in Great Power Competition and the New Global Order, the broader context of great power competition defines the strategic environment in which NATO must now function — not as a Cold War relic but as the primary institutional mechanism through which the democratic world organizes its collective response to the revisionist challenge that Russia and China together represent.

-The Hague Committed NATO to Its Most Significant Defence Investment Pledge in Generations
+The Hague Committed NATO to Its Most Significant Defense Investment Pledge in Generations

-The June 2025 NATO Summit in The Hague produced the most concrete and consequential collective defence commitment the alliance has made in decades.
+The June 2025 NATO Summit in The Hague produced the most concrete and consequential collective defense commitment the alliance has made in decades.

-Thirty-two allied heads of state and government agreed to invest a minimum of 5 percent of GDP annually on core defence requirements and defence-related spending by 2035 — more than doubling the previous 2 percent target that itself had only been universally met for the first time in 2025, eleven years after it was agreed at the 2014 Wales Summit.
+Thirty-two allied heads of state and government agreed to invest a minimum of 5 percent of GDP annually on core defense requirements and defense-related spending by 2035 — more than doubling the previous 2 percent target that itself had only been universally met for the first time in 2025, eleven years after it was agreed at the 2014 Wales Summit.

-The commitment is structured in two tiers: a minimum of 3.5 percent of GDP for core military expenditure — personnel, operations, equipment, and maintenance — and up to 1.5 percent for defence-related spending encompassing cyber defence, critical infrastructure protection, civil preparedness, and defence industrial resilience.
+The commitment is structured in two tiers: a minimum of 3.5 percent of GDP for core military expenditure — personnel, operations, equipment, and maintenance — and up to 1.5 percent for defense-related spending encompassing cyber defense, critical infrastructure protection, civil preparedness, and defense industrial resilience.

 The scale of what was agreed is hard to grasp in institutional terms.
 NATO Secretary General Mark Rutte described it as a transformational leap.

-Meeting the 5 percent target across all 32 member states requires an additional $1.9 trillion in annual allied defence spending compared to current levels.
+Meeting the 5 percent target across all 32 member states requires an additional $1.9 trillion in annual allied defense spending compared to current levels.

 The political context producing this commitment matters as much as the commitment itself.